unytics/bigfunctions/docs/index.md

 <!------------- POWER OF FUNCTIONS HEADER  ----------->
 <div class="hero" markdown>

-# Supercharge BigQuery with Powerful Functions
+# Powerful Functions to Supercharge BigQuery

 **150+ BigFunctions** built by the community